kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 Hence, this project measure/do:

-1. the activity of the yeast as CO2 escape the fermenter by a digital sound detector.
+1. Measure the activity of the yeast as CO2 escape the fermenter by a digital sound detector (BPM and Sum BLOP(pt)/L).
 2. Repreats temperature from TILT into cloud
 3. Rereats gravity from TILT into cloud
-4. Hence, Send all data to the cloud in a easy way
+4. Hence, Send all data to the cloud in a easy way (BPM, Sum BLOP(pt)/L, Temperature, Gravity and color of TILT in use).
 5. Estimate of “reduction in gravity” (rG) can be calculated from the Sum BLOPS(pt)/L based on complex model taking pressure and temperature data into account.
 In this way the Bubble-Logger emualted a PLAATO, but need user interaction for creating polynomial to translate into a real SG estrimate.
 6. A 2-channel Relay to control a heat and cool source based on the temperature reading of the TILT every 2 min, hence, slow-working heating actor should be used.